opengsn/gsn-protocol/gsn-protocol.md

 ## Trust model

-GSN attempt to define the minimal trust between the various components.
+GSN attempts to define the minimal trust between the various components.
 By "Trust" we mean expect some behaviour that cannot be otherwise enforced.
-A trust is achieved by auditing the code, and verifying that it can't be abused.
+Trust is achieved by auditing the code, and verifying that it can't be abused.
-Its easy to trust Forwarder or RelayHub code, as both are un-owned, unmodifiable contracts, so their (audited) code cam be trusted by saving their addresses.
+Its easy to trust Forwarder or RelayHub code, as both are un-owned, unmodifiable contracts, so their (audited) code can be trusted by saving their addresses.
 When trusting an ownable (or upgradeable) contract, we trust the human owner not to do certain things (and keep his credentials safe, to prevent hackers from doing such harmful things)

 * A Recipient contract trusts the forwarder contract, to forward requests only if they are signed by the sender, and are not a replay.
 "Trusting" means accepting the value of msgSender() as the real sender of the transaction.
-  Actually, the forwarder is the only component the recipient contract trust (or even know) of GSN The Recipient exposes an `isTrustedForwarder` method.
+  The Forwarder is the only GSN component that the Recipient contract knows and trusts.
+  The Recipient exposes an `isTrustedForwarder` method.
 * A Paymaster trusts the forwarder to be "stable" (that is, return the same value when called as off-chain as a view function and on-chain transaction)
-  The paymaster also trusts the RelayHub to call then relayed function and finally `postRelayedCall()` after `preRelayedCall()` returns without revert.
+  The paymaster also trusts the RelayHub to call the relayed function and finally `postRelayedCall()` after `preRelayedCall()` returns without reverting.
 * The RelayHub only trusts the Penalizer and StakeManager it was initialized with.
 * The sender's trust is on the RelayHub, to manage the transaction: emitting TransactionRelayed is an absolute indication that its transaction was delivered, so the client doesn't really trust other components (such the paymaster)
 * The relayer trusts the paymaster to a certain level (up to "AcceptanceBudget").
-Specific known paymasters can be configured by relayer owner.
+Specific known paymasters can be configured by the relayer owner.

 ### Penalization

-Some of the attacks on a relayed call can't be check directly in the contract, but can be checked after-the-fact.
+Some of the attacks on a relayed call can't be checked directly in the contract, but can be observed and proven after-the-fact.
-In order to prevent relayers to abuse the protocol, we provide a "penalization" mechanism in which relayers watchdog the behaviour of other relayers.
+In order to prevent relayers from abusing the protocol, we provide a "penalization" mechanism in which relayers watchdog the behaviour of other relayers.
 In order to incentivise relayers to make these calls, they get half the stake of the penalized relayer.
-The other half of the stake is burnt, so that a relayer will not attempt to perform an abusive operation, and immediately "prenalize" itself to redeem its entire stake.
+The other half of the stake is burnt, so that a relayer will not attempt to perform an abusive operation, and immediately "penalize" itself to redeem its entire stake.

 A relayer is "penalizeable" if any of its workers submits a transaction which violates one of the rules below:
-- It fills the externalGasLimit parameter with a value that differ from the actual gasLimit of the transaction
+- It fills the externalGasLimit parameter with a value that differ from the actual gasLimit of the transaction.
 - It submits 2 different transactions using the same nonce.
 The only difference that is allowed is raising the gas price of an already-submitted transaction.
 - A relayer attempts any transcation that is not "relayCall" to the RelayHub.

-  Note that this implies that when un-staking a relayer, you can only redeem the leftover eth from a worker address AFTER unstaking the relayer, since that "transfer" operation is also "penalizeable"
+  Note that this implies that when un-staking a relayer, you can only redeem the leftover eth from a worker address AFTER unstaking the relayer, since that "transfer" operation is also "penalizeable".
+For the same reason, an unstaked relay should never be re-staked with the same address.

 The penalization check is triggered by a client sending the received transaction to a selected (or random) relayer.
 The client has an incentive that its own relayer will submit the correct transaction.